Uniciliatida

-Nanomonadea is a class of biciliate phagotrophic, non-photosynthetic free-living opalozoans, coontaining the sole order Uniciliatida.
+Nanomonadea is a class of biciliate phagotrophic, non-photosynthetic free-living opalozoans, containing the sole order Uniciliatida.
 This monophyletic group previously known as clade MAST-3 is characterized by a single hairless posterior cilium and absence of an anterior cilium.

 Phylogeny

 The cladogram below shows the relationships between Nanomonadea and the rest of Opalozoans.

 Taxonomy

 The taxonomy of Nanomonadea is as follows: